Skip to content

 I built CAMAudit specifically to catch the gap between what the lease says and what the reconciliation charges.
 For grocery anchor tenants, that gap is dominated by three patterns: CAM cap violations that compound year over year, loading dock costs billed to all tenants as shared expenses, and management fees applied to cost pools that the anchor's exclusion schedule has already carved out.
 More on that below.

 A 42,000 sqft independent grocer in Ohio received a $96,000 CAM reconciliation in Year 4 of their lease, a 34% increase over Year 3.
-CAMAudit flagged a CAM cap violation (Rule 6) and management fee overcharge (Rule 3).
+A CAM cap violation (Rule 6) and management fee overcharge (Rule 3) both appear on this reconciliation.
 The cap had been set at 4% annually but was applied to only a subset of expenses.
-Multi-year recovery: $51,200 over 4 years.
+At these figures, potential exposure over 4 years: $51,200.

 Why Grocery Anchor Tenants Are Especially Exposed